inarizushi/fungus-site/docs/audio/index.md

 	{audiopause=AudioObjectName} Pause Audio
 	{audiostop=AudioObjectName} Stop Audio

 Using tags like this make it important to carefully **name** the gameObjects in the Hierarchy window.
-To explore how to control sounds in gammeObjects do the following:
+To explore how to control sounds in gameObjects do the following:

 1. (setup) If you have not already done so: Create a new scene, add a Fungus Flowchart to the scene, and select the Block in the Flowchart.